jc141x/jc141-bash/setup/readme.md

 DBG=1 - Enables terminal output of binary and/or wine.

-WANBLK=0 - Disables WAN blocking which is enabled by default if bindtointerface package is enabled.
+WANBLK=0 - Disables WAN blocking which is enabled by default if bindtointerface package is installed.

 UNMOUNT=0 - Disables auto-unmounting of the dwarfs image from 'files/groot'.
 ```